PolinaTolkachova/golf-app-live-scoring/docs/userStories.md

 ### Story 1: Enter Tournament Scores

-- **User Story:** As a player, I want to select a tournament and enter my score and my flight memebers' score for each hole.
+- **User Story:** As a player, I want to select a tournament and enter my score and my flight members' score for each hole.
 - **Acceptance Criteria:**
-    - Players can select a hole for an active tournament after succesfull login and input their score and their flight memebers' score.
+    - Players can select a hole and input their score and their flight members' score for an active tournament.
-    - Players receive confirmation upon successful score submission.

 ### Story 2: Edit Score